CRI-iAtlas/iatlas-data/README.md

 - gfortran (libgfortran): usually installed with gcc

-- The (very large) RNA Seq Expression file.
+- Download the (very large) RNA Seq Expression file.

   - Download [EBPlusPlusAdjustPANCAN_IlluminaHiSeq_RNASeqV2.geneExp.feather](https://www.dropbox.com/s/a3ok4o63glq4p3j/EBPlusPlusAdjustPANCAN_IlluminaHiSeq_RNASeqV2.geneExp.feather?dl=0) and put it in the `/feather_files` folder
   - TODO: Move this file into Synapse.
 This file currently lives in Shane Brinkman-Davis's Dropbox (shane@genui.com).\
     The original tsv is found at: [https://gdc.cancer.gov/node/905/](https://gdc.cancer.gov/node/905/)
+- STOP your local postgres server, if you have one running.
+The scripts in this repository will spin up a postgres server in a docker container.
+Your local postgres server will shadow it, and the app will consequently connect to the wrong server.

 #### Requirements: MacOS Install instructions